tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 Validations are phrased in a positive sense, they identify data which has quality for some need.
 For example: The value of basisOfRecord of single records must be in the controlled vocabulary.

-A Validation is the data quality needs concept that paralells a ValidationMethod at the solutions level, and a ValidationAssertion at the report level.
+A Validation is the data quality needs concept that parallels a ValidationMethod at the solutions level, and a ValidationAssertion at the report level.
 ValidationAssertions may specify a result that is COMPLIANT, where the data has quality, or NOT_COMPLIANT, where the data lacks quality for some use.

 VA = { va | va = < ie, c, rt >, ie ∈ IE, c ∈ C ⋀ rt ∈ RT }'